 With emerald ash borer (EAB) in Vermont, will municipalities be able to manage ash trees without holding a public hearing?

 Yes, if the tree is infested with EAB, or is threatened and is located in the area mapped as infested by the Department of Forests, Parks & Recreation, municipalities can take proactive steps to manage ash trees.

 Have towns engaged in litigation over public tree removals in the past?

 Yes, though there are not many case examples in Vermont.
 In 2001, the town of Holland was taken to court by a landowner for failing to hold a hearing prior to cutting down a number of trees within the public right-of-way.
-In In 2017, a farmer in Addison County removed a hedgerow of trees on land owned by the farm that was also in the municipal right-of-way spanning two towns.
+In 2017, a farmer in Addison County removed a hedgerow of trees on land owned by the farm that was also in the municipal right-of-way spanning two towns.
 One municipality calculated a potential fine to the landowner of over $1 million and the dispute is currently under litigation.
 Both of these are examples resulting from the ambiguous and conflicting language in the original Tree Warden Statutes.
-These instances of legal conflict were the impetus for modernizing, clarifying, and amending the statues in the legislature in 2020.
+These instances of legal conflict were the impetus for modernizing, clarifying, and amending the statutes in the legislature in 2020.